CSC 2210, SPA 4: Wumpus Hunt

 5. Double-check that your instructor has access to your repository.

 6. Capture a sample run of your program showing that it works.
 You do not have to capture every movement, but it should be clear how the player won the game through the moves they made and hints they got.
 This will likely use debug output to show what is happening.
 Be sure each screen shot is readable with a minimal amount of additional information.
-(In particular, you don't want to include code windows or lots of blank space in the screen shots).
+(In particular, you do not include code windows or lots of blank space in the screen shots).

 7. In addition to your screenshots, use these directions to create a reverse-engineered (UML) class diagram of your system, export it as a .png, and include that image in sample-run.pdf.
 Note only one student needs to construct this diagram.